Best Diet for Red-Eared Slider

 Red-Eared Slider Nutritional Profile

 The Red-Eared Slider has specific dietary requirements shaped by its Medium-Large (8-12 in) build and active temperament.
 With a typical lifespan of 20-40+ years, long-term nutritional planning is essential to maximize quality of life.
 Larger reptiles like Red-Eared Slider need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Red-Eared Slider to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Red-Eared Slider to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Red-Eared Slider